anaclumos/extracranial/posts/2022-05-27-karrot-intern-week/en.md

 I put the one that impressed me the most last.
 **The discussion culture based on mutual respect** was awe-inspiring.
-Two days after I arrived, there was a meeting that lasted for 6 hours, and our Team exchanged hundreds of Slack messages until dawn to discuss the direction of the product.
+Two days after I arrived, we had a 6-hour meeting, and our team exchanged hundreds of Slack messages until dawn to discuss the direction of the product.
-In the meantime, I've done various group assignments and (similar) startups, but I've never seen such a deep and delicate affection for a product and a heated discussion.
+While I've done various group assignments and student startup projects, I've never seen such deep and delicate affection for a product and heated discussions.
-While debating how to allocate limited resources to achieve success in the market, it was awe-inspiring to see them communicate logically to understand the other party's point of view and find a middle ground.
+Debating how to allocate limited resources to succeed in the market inspired me.
+Everyone communicated logically to understand the other people's points of view and find a middle ground.
-Even so, it was cool to see that the discussion was not linked to personal feelings and respected each other.
+Even so, it was cool to see that the discussion never linked to personal feelings and respected each other.

 ## Moving Forward

 I will be working on sandboxing for the mini-app standard in the future.
-Simply put, it is the task of creating a web within the web and the basis for the mini-app environment.
+Simply put, it's about creating a web within the web and the basis for the mini-app environment.
-I have a variety of technical & product greed, but I plan to finish my internship well and write another interesting article.
+I have a variety of technical & product goals.
+I plan to write another article after finishing my internship.
 [Please look forward to](https://github.com/braneproject) [the Karrot Mini Team!](https://playground.karrotmini.dev/)